BFEdev/BFE.dev-solutions/problem/undefined-to-null_en.md

 ### Observations
 We can make several observations here:
-- We have no upper limit to how deeply nested our `undefined` can be, so our function must be recursive.
+- We don't know from the prompt how deeply nested our `undefined` can be, so our function must be recursive (although this might be not memory safe at all if there are thousands of levels of nesting).
 - We need to return a copy with all `undefined` replaced with `null`, so we cannot mutate our original input.

 ### Implementation